Honey Badger: Profile and Information

 Characteristics

 The honey badger has a relatively long body but is broad and thick-set across the back.
-The skin around the neck is 0.24 in (6 millimeters) thick, which is an adaptation for fighting conspecifics.
+The skin around the neck is 0.24 in (6 millimeters) thick, an adaptation for fighting conspecifics.

 The honey badger has a short muzzle and a short and flathead.
 They have legs that are short and sturdy, with five toes on each foot.
 The tail is covered in long hair and is short-sized.
 Honey badgers possess strong claws on each foot.